Las Vegas Job Market 2026: How Economic Diversification Is Reshaping Housing Demand — Las Vegas real estate

 I've been selling real estate in Las Vegas for over 35 years, and the employment landscape today is nothing like what I saw in the early 2000s.
 Back then, roughly 30% of all jobs in the valley were directly tied to gaming and hospitality.
 Today, that number has dropped below 22%, and the slack has been picked up by sectors that bring higher wages and more stability.

-The Bureau of Labor Statistics reports that the Las Vegas-Henderson-Paradise metro area added 28,400 nonfarm jobs between March 2025 and March 2026.
+According to Bureau of Labor Statistics, the Bureau of Labor Statistics reports that the Las Vegas-Henderson-Paradise metro area added 28,400 nonfarm jobs between March 2025 and March 2026.
 That 2.6% growth rate outpaced the national average of 1.4%.
 What makes this cycle different from previous booms is where the jobs are coming from.

 Which Industries Are Driving Las Vegas Employment Growth?